DiegoG1019/D-D-Tools/README.md

 ## Usage
+To compile an executable, assuming the folder structure remains the same, simply run the compile.bat

+(This is made this way because I don't have VisualStudio, and I haven't gotten around to setup a better method of project management, mostly due to internet limitations)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.